NEW: COVID-19 hospitalizations still rising as Nevada reports 45 deaths

 The state reported 45 deaths — 27 from Clark County — after hitting 50 deaths yesterday.

-Clark County reported 712 positive tests on Thursday — the first time the county has had fewer than 1,000 new cases since November.
-That brings the county’s total to 136,008 cases.
+Clark County reported 1,804 positive tests on Thursday.
+That brings the county’s total to 137,100 cases.

 More than 1,000 coronavirus cases have been reported in Nevada in 37 of the past 38 days.